-Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment
+- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 30 days after stopping treatment.
+Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: Women should not breastfeed during treatment and for 1 week after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.

-- Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.
-When receiving axitinib in combination with other agents, please refer to the medicine guide of those agents for more specific information. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+• Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-Revised September 2024
+Revised February 2024